-The pharmacy team reported that they would hold patient safety meetings monthly and advise staff on the learning from the patient safety reviews.
 Staff explained that they felt comfortable to raise any concerns they had with the pharmacy manager or their area manager.
-There was also a whistleblowing policy in place which staff were aware of and were happy to use should they require it.
+There was a whistleblowing policy in place but one staff member was not aware of this on questioning.
 There were targets in place but the pharmacy team explained that they did not feel any pressure to deliver these targets and would never compromise their professional judgement to achieve targets.